THE OXIDATION TYPES – FAST, SLOW AND MIXED

 10. Body Shape.
 Classically, the fast oxidizer corresponds to a more ‘Cushinoid’ body shape, so named after an illness called Cushing’s disease.
 The person is not as tall, and is broad in the middle.

 This is sometimes called the apple-shaped body.
 The legs and arms are thinner.
-There may be a “buffalo hump” in the back if the case is extreme, though most of the time this is not present.
 There is often a bulge in the belly.
 This is due to high cortisol, which in turn causes high insulin, which deposits fat in the belly area.

 The classic slow oxidizer has a pear-shaped body, especially later in life.
 This is due to sluggish thyroid gland activity, which is more associated with fat deposition on the hips and legs.
 The upper body is often thinner.